Dragana Radaković

-Dragana Radakovic (also: Radaković, Cyrillic: Радаковић) is an operatic soprano, conductor and academic.
+Dragana Radaković (Cyrillic: Драгана Радаковић; born 16 April ?) is an operatic soprano, conductor and academic.
 With a flexible voice, she is able to sing bel canto as well as dramatic soprano roles.
 She has appeared at major opera houses in title and leading roles, including Bellini's Norma, Verdi's Aida, and Puccini's Turandot.

 Early life and education

-Radakovic was born in Novi Sad, at the time in Yugoslavia.
+Radaković was born in Novi Sad, at the time in Yugoslavia.
 At age nine, she was a winner in a television music-talent show on TV Novi Sad.
 She studied at the Faculty of Music of the University of Arts in Belgrade, where she obtained two master's degrees, in conducting with Stanko Šepić and in vocal arts with Radmila Bakočević.
-She took master classes in Italy with Mirella Freni, Renata Scotto, Magda Olivero and Bruna Baglioni, and was further coached by Nikola Mitić.
+She took master classes in Italy with Mirella Freni, Renata Scotto, Magda Olivero, and Bruna Baglioni, and was further coached by Nikola Mitić.

 Early career

-Radakovic began performing in concerts during her studies.
+Radaković began performing in concerts during her studies.
 She made her opera stage debut, also during her student years, at the National Theatre in Belgrade, appearing in the roles of Cherubino in Mozart's Le Nozze de Figaro, First Lady in Die Zauberflöte, Tebaldo in Verdi's Don Carlo, Mary Warren in Ward's The Crucible and Musetta in Puccini's La bohème.
 She became a member of the ensemble in 2002.